Working Title: Assistant Director of Principal Gifts

 Org Unit: Principal Gifts

 Location: San Martin Center, 3500 San Martin Drive, Baltimore, MD

 The Assistant Director of Principal Gifts will report to the Senior Director of Principal Gifts.
-The successful candidate will be responsible for gathering and communicating relevant data (budget, peer benchmarking) in appropriate formats for principal-level proposals ($5 million and up); gift agreements, and stewardship reports; reporting on principal gifts progress and forecasting; and partnering across the institution to ensure that information is accurate and current.
+The successful candidate will be responsible for gathering and communicating relevant data (including budget development, peer benchmarking) in appropriate formats for principal-level proposals ($5 million and up) and also gift agreements and stewardship reports.
+The Assistant Director will report on principal gifts progress and forecasts and will partner with colleagues across the institution to ensure that information is accurate and current.

 (30%) Develop budget models for principal-level proposals, gift agreements, and MOUs (particularly regarding gifts of $25 million and up) in coordination with the Vice President for Development and Alumni Relations, Associate Vice President for Principal Gifts, the Office of Finance and Administration, and/or others as appropriate.

 (30%) In partnership with the Associate Vice President for Principal Gifts and Senior Director, support the ongoing, personalized stewardship of principal gift relationships for Johns Hopkins, including the writing and editing of stewardship and related materials, particularly related to the impact of philanthropic support.

 (20%) Identify the data resources available and needed to create a set of reporting tools for principal gifts that help understand the history, the current state, and the forecast of the program for the next 3-5 years.

 (15%) In partnership with the Senior Director of Principal Gifts, refine and implement a regular system of reporting for the Office of Principal Gifts.
 This will also include partnership with Relationship Management and DAR Business Services to set out best practices for identifying, collecting, and recording data.